 'Bachelor in Paradise' suspended amid misconduct probe

-LOS ANGELES (AP) — The company behind ABC’s “Bachelor in Paradise” has suspended production of the reality show while producers look into allegations of misconduct on the set in Mexico.
+LOS ANGELES (AP) — The company behind ABC’s “Bachelor in Paradise” has suspended production of the reality show and sent its contestants home while producers look into allegations of misconduct on the set in Mexico.

 Warner Bros. says it is “conducting a thorough investigation of these allegations” and “appropriate responsive action” will be taken once the investigation is complete.
 The company didn’t offer any details on the allegations.